Helping Your Child Learn the Importance of Saving, Giving and Spending

-As soon as my son was born, my husband and I opened a savings account for him.
-We felt this was important because we received many cash gifts for him, and we wanted to keep this money separate from ours; after all it’s HIS money.
-He is four now, and since his birth we have deposited all of his cash and checks into this account, and it’s grown quite a bit (far more than mine!).
+As soon as my son was born, my husband and I opened a saving account for him.
+We felt this was important because we received many cash gifts for him, and we wanted to keep this money separate from ours; after all, it’s HIS money.
+He is four now, and since his birth, we have deposited all of his cash and checks into this account, and it’s grown quite a bit (far more than mine!).
 Once he was old enough to begin to understand the concept of money, we introduced him to what we call the 50/40/10 rule.

 Quite simply, 50% of all the money he receives (either earned or gifted) must go into a savings account.
 Period.
 No questions asked.
 His age prevents him from completely grasping the concept of savings, but I know that repeated reiteration of just the word “savings” will help integrate it into his vocabulary and hopefully will become standard practice for him as he gets older.
 When he becomes an adult maybe the percentage will change, but it’s my goal to teach him that he has to incorporate savings into his overall money plan.